ucrcsedept/course-support/learning_modules/docker/docker-setup/README.md

 dism.exe /online /enable-feature /featurename:VirtualMachinePlatform /all /norestart
 ```

-4. Download the Linux kernel update package [here](https://docs.microsoft.com/pl-pl/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package).
+4. Download the Linux kernel update package <a target="_blank" rel="noopener noreferrer" href="https://docs.microsoft.com/pl-pl/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package">here</a>.
 Run the file you download from there.

 5. Run this command in your Powershell.